Kowal Sentry Integration for Magento 2

 - Session Replay and User Feedback within a controlled scope.

-This gives the engineering team a single observability point for the entire Magento 2 application.
+As a result, the technical team gets a single observation point for the entire Magento 2 application.

-Key benefits of the Magento 2 Sentry module
+Key benefits of implementing the Magento 2 Sentry module

 Faster error detection in Magento 2

-Kowal_Sentry captures backend and frontend errors so issues become visible immediately after they happen.
-This covers PHP exceptions, JavaScript errors, RequireJS problems, unhandled promise rejections, and checkout-related failures.
+Kowal_Sentry captures backend and frontend errors, making issues visible immediately after they occur.
+This applies to PHP exceptions as well as JavaScript errors, RequireJS issues, unhandled promise rejections, and checkout-related errors.

 Better store performance analysis

-The module supports performance tracing for requests, AJAX calls, cron jobs, and CLI commands.
-This helps you identify slow processes, performance regressions, and bottlenecks in the most critical parts of Magento 2.
+The module supports performance tracing for requests, AJAX calls, crons, and CLI commands.
+This makes it possible to detect slow processes, performance regressions, and bottlenecks in key areas of a Magento 2 store.

-For online stores, the highest-value areas are those that directly impact conversion.
-Kowal_Sentry supports monitoring of checkout steps, payment selection, shipping selection, place order, and order-related flows.
-This is especially useful when diagnosing cart issues, payment failures, and order finalization problems.
+For online stores, the areas that directly affect conversion matter the most.
+Kowal_Sentry supports monitoring of checkout, payment selection, delivery, place order, and order-related processes.
+This is especially important when diagnosing issues with the cart, payments, and purchase completion.

-Many critical Magento 2 processes run in the background via cron.
-The module can monitor job execution, runtime, success or failure status, and report check-ins to Sentry.
-This improves control over sync processes, imports, exports, and store automation.
+Many important Magento 2 processes run in the background through cron.
+The module lets you monitor task startup, execution time, success or error status, and report check-ins to Sentry.
+This provides better control over store synchronizations, imports, exports, and automations.

 Secure integration with Magento data

 The module was designed with data protection in mind.
-It supports customer data masking, blocking cookies and authorization headers, query parameter redaction, limiting POST bodies, and additional sanitization rules for checkout and payment fields.
+It supports masking customer data, blocking cookies and authorization headers, redacting query params, limiting POST body content, and additional sanitization rules for checkout and payment fields.

 What Kowal_Sentry monitors in Magento 2